 Judge Seitz at the hearing said she regretted she was unable to send the executives to jail.
 There is a hearing set in June and she has requested that Carnival executives be present to answer questions.
 She has also threatened to temporarily block the cruise ship company from docking any of its 105 cruise ships at U.S. ports, withholding that decision until after the next hearing in June.

 Rivkind Law: A Cruise Ship Accident Law Firm That Cares

 We will keep you informed of this very important matter.
-As a maritime law firm handling nothing but maritime cases since 1983, I have always wondered why cruise ship companies avoid stringent regulations and laws, and in fact, enjoy a very favorable treatment under our current laws.
+As a Florida boat accident law firm handling nothing but maritime cases since 1983, I have always wondered why cruise ship companies avoid stringent regulations and laws, and in fact, enjoy a very favorable treatment under our current laws.

 For many years there were no mandatory reporting requirements for crimes that happen on cruise ships, allowing the cruise ship companies to self-police themselves.
 I testified during Congressional Hearings addressing cruise ship safety and security, and the committee members during the hearings were quite surprised to learn that there were no mandatory reporting requirements.
 The hearings prompted more hearings and eventually, the passing of the 2010 Cruise Ship Vessel Security and Safety Act signed into law by President Obama.

 Although the cruise ship companies spend millions lobbying Congress each year and bring in a lot of revenues to our states in the United States, they must be accountable to the laws of our country and held accountable for its actions.
 Contact our cruise ship accident lawyers today.